Sheeplet1/dotfiles/README.md

 ## Creating New Symlinks

 Mimic the path from the home directory to the desired file/folder to create a symlink of in the `dotfiles` folder.

 Copy the contents of that file/folder into the `dotfiles` equivalent.

 > stow .

-# NvChad

-For setting up a brand new Neovim config:

-> git clone https://github.com/NvChad/NvChad ~/.config/nvim --depth 1 && nvim

-Then delete the necessary folders to create symlinks.

-> cd ~/dotfiles && stow .
+### Shyfox

+Since firefox has different folder paths for my devices, its easier to manually make the symlinks once instead.

+For MacOS:

+> [!IMPORTANT]
+> The profile name at the end could change - need to verify which folder to link to
+> in firefox's `about:profiles`.

+> ln -s user.js ~/Library/Application\ Support/Firefox/Profiles/k4riv92a.default-release-1-1722038075236
+>
+> ln -s chrome ~/Library/Application\ Support/Firefox/Profiles/k4riv92a.default-release-1-1722038075236